 The hardness of the flooring will determine its stability and density.
 Red oak has a Janka hardness scale of 1290, whereas white oak flooring has a Janka hardness scale of 1360.

-White oak flooring is more resistant to wear than that red oak floor because it is more challenging.
+White oak flooring is more resistant to wear than that red oak flooring because it is more challenging.
 This is why it's an excellent choice for spaces with a lot of foot activity.
-In addition, if you have children or pets, white oak flooring is recommended since it is more resistant to scratches, spills, and dents as red oak is slightly softer.
+In addition, if you have children or pets, white oak flooring is recommended since it is more resistant to scratches, spills, and dents, as red oak is slightly softer.

 White Oak is commonly used for boat building because it is a closed-grain wood that is more resistant to water damage.
-However, you may install red oak hardwood flooring with confidence in regions where water perforate will not be a concern.
+However, you may install red oak hardwood flooring confidently in regions where water perforate will not be a concern.

 The flooring cost varies based on the width and grade and sometimes on existing flooring.
 White oak costs more than red oak.
 Because Red Oak trees are more plentiful, the price of Red Oak can be more reasonable.
 Thus it is the choice of most flooring professionals.

 White oak flooring offers a more excellent look than red oak due to its graining pattern and mineral streaks.
-If you want a more modern aesthetic and sophisticated interior design, white oak flooring is the way to go.
+White oak flooring is the way to go if you want a more modern aesthetic and sophisticated interior design.

 Red oak is a porous wood that absorbs stain evenly and does not smear or clump.
 Whereas the white oak being tightly grained makes it challenging to stain uniformly.